 Beautiful Shaman made Katukina Passionflower Rapé from Brazil (#9)

 This Katukina Passionflower rapé is great before going to sleep and for lucid dreaming.
-It was made for us by a Katukina Healer, he has been working with Rapé and medicinal plants for a very long time.
+It was made for us by a Katukina Healer, he has been working with Rapé and sacred plants for a very long time.
 He has also made other snuffs for us.
 We feel that it is truly special to be able to share this sacred mix of cultural heritage.
 The Katukina or Catuquina are an indigenous group that inhabits the southwestern Brazilian state of Acre.

 The combination of Tsuno ash with passion flower makes of this our favourite, well, one of our favourites.